As a choir we aim to achieve the highest standards of choral performance in an informal and friendly atmosphere, both in rehearsal and in concert.

 Back in 2005 we were the winners of the BBC Radio 3 Choir of the Year competition, and under the dynamic leadership of our current musical director, Ben Sawyer, who joined us in 2015, we have continued to perform to the highest level.

 About our conductor

 Aside from conducting, Ben sings countertenor.
-He is a member of the international award-winning male-voice a cappella group The Songmen, with whom he has toured America, China, and much of Europe and performed regularly in the UK.
+He is a member of the international award-winning male-voice a cappella group The Songmen, with whom he has toured America, China and much of Europe, and performed regularly in the UK.
 He is also the group’s composer-in-residence and has had a number of his compositions and arrangements played on national radio.
-He has been a lay clerk at Birmingham Cathedral and Gloucester Cathedral and sings with Tewkesbury Abbey Schola Cantorum, as well as being in demand as a countertenor soloist.

 The Oriel Singers was founded in 1975 by George Mathers, an architect living in Cheltenham.
 Initially just a quartet, the original members of the choir met at George’s house in Oriel Terrace, a venue that gave the choir its name, and then continued to rehearse for many years in George’s new home in Thirlestaine Road.

 As numbers grew, Tim Morris was invited to become Musical Director of the group, a post he held for over thirty years.
 It was while under Tim’s direction that The Oriels won the BBC Radio 3 Choir of the Year competition in 2005.